We empower ourselves by empowering others.

 Suzie Newcome is the Co-Founder of the Namaspa Foundation and the President of the Board of Directors.
 Suzie is a Senior Certified Baptiste yoga teacher since 2006, and has been committed to making yoga accessible to all through the Namaspa LLC studios, which she founded in 2007.
 Whether it was teaching monthly classes and raising donations for the Bethlehem Inn (Central Oregon's largest homeless shelter), helping to organize the Annual Yogi's Unite Bend charity event for 6 years, incorporating "Giving Back" classes in her 200hr Teacher Trainings or providing free 45-day "Fresh Start" yoga passes for local therapists and counselors to give out to clients who could benefit, Suzie has made it a key initiative of the Namaspa yoga studios to bring yoga and resources to those in need.
 Suzie traveled to Africa in 2015 to assist a 200hr teacher training for the Africa Yoga Project, and was so inspired by their model of empowering those in need through yoga while creating valuable jobs, that she used it as the role model for the Namaspa Foundation non-profit.
 Suzie lives in Bend with her husband Wayne and their lively household of "fur-babies".

-Brandy berlin, Co-founder & President OF the board of directors
+Brandy berlin, Co-founder & VICE-President OF the board of directors

 Brandy Berlin is the Co-Founder of the Namaspa Foundation and the Vice-President of the Board of Directors.
 Brandy is a lifelong educator who spent 18 years as a private, charter and public school social studies teacher.
 This gave her special access to seeing and recognizing the changing social and emotional needs of today's youth.
 Brandy began bringing yoga and mindfulness to her students in 2008, and is committed to continue this work through the Namaspa Foundation.
 She created and led the Namaspa Teen 40 Days to Personal Revolution programs and introduced teen yoga specials to both Namaspa studios.
 Brandy has mentored countless teens emerging adults both formally and informally including a mentee from Africa Yoga Project.
 Several of her 'kids' have even pursued their certifications to become yoga teachers and community leaders themselves.
 Brandy lives in Bend at with her husband, Glenn Garland, and their fuzzy baby cats at "Camp Glandy", the nickname given to their home where they house and nurture Brandy's closest mentees until they are ready to launch.